CRRC Massachusetts

 CRRC MA Co., Ltd. is a Chinese-American rolling stock manufacturer in Springfield, Massachusetts.
 It is part of the larger Chinese state-owned rolling stock manufacturer CRRC.
 Its offices and company headquarters are located in Quincy, Massachusetts.

-This Springfield facility is responsible for the manufacturing and delivery of metro and commuter rail cars for the MBTA and Los Angeles Metro.
+This Springfield facility is responsible for manufacturing and delivering metro and commuter rail cars for the MBTA and Los Angeles Metro.

 History

 CRRC MA was first established as CNR MA in 2014.
 It won a state contract to manufacture new railcars for the MBTA Red and Orange lines within the state of Massachusetts.
 At the time, no railcar manufacturing facilities existed in Massachusetts.

-The new 150,000 square ft assembly facility was built on the former site of a New England Westinghouse Company property and manufacturing started shortly after the facility's opening.
+The new 150,000-square-ft assembly facility was built on the former site of a New England Westinghouse Company property, and manufacturing began shortly after the facility's opening.